TheLQ/eagle-scraper/README.md

-# Freedom Scraper
+# Eagle Scraper

-Archival of a certain freedom video site
+Archival of a certain eagle fun video site